stampit-org/docs/README.md

 ### Compatibility note

 The `@stamp/it` is compatible with any EcmaScript 5 environment, including Node.js v0.10.
-However, some of the ecosystem modules are ES6 only.
+However, some of the [Ecosystem](/ecosystem.md) modules are ES6 only.

 The release notes can be found on the [project page](https://github.com/stampit-org/stamp).